Santieherrero/slate/source/includes/counters/_delete.md

         "attributes": {
             "identifier": "ident",
             "mac_address": "ac:11:23:de:67:fa",
-            "ubication": "none"
+            "ubication": "exit"
         }
     }
 }
 ```

-Permits to delete a mack blacklist if the user has permissions.
+Permits to delete a counter if the user has permissions.

 ### HTTP Request